dslunde/CritChat/memory-bank/progress.md

 -   No current technical issues - all systems functional and tested
 -   Authentication system is production-ready and battle-tested
+-   Friends feature is production-ready with mock data
 -   Code quality standards established and maintained
 -   Page flashing errors completely resolved